For an accessible version or to translate, visit:

 Fish patty

-- It is about sharing an experience with the child, not to the child.
+- It is about sharing an experience with the child, not teaching the child.

 for example: